eugenetangkj/automated-testing-engine/test_reports/5-interpreter-no-while-support.md

 The code snippets above use `while` loop.
 The interpreter does not support this feature properly.

-We notice that if the expression in the `while` loop is a binary operation, the interpreter will not be able to evaluate the expression correctly.
+We notice that if the expression in the `while` loop is a binary operation, the interpreter will be able to evaluate the expression correctly.

 ```py
 def f():